Gallbladder: a membranous muscular sac in which bile from the liver is stored — called also cholecyst

 Here are some “hidden” symptoms that you probably aren’t aware of In this video Dr. Berg tells you why they are symptoms.

 The gallbladder is a very important organ.
 It is NOT an extra body part that you can do without as you will soon discover.
-Symptoms include: low thyroid, headaches, right shoulder pain to bloating, low vitamin D and even high cholesterol.
+Symptoms include: low thyroid, headaches and right shoulder pain to bloating, low vitamin D and even high cholesterol.

 For Sludge & faulty gallbladder function.